 Look, whether the consular officer handed you a 221(g) notice, or you found out sometime after your interview, the result is the same – administrative processing is an unpleasant experience any way you slice it.
 A case can go into administrative processing for all sorts of reasons, including namechecks and the consulate's verification of facts in your application.
 It may or may not have anything to do with you personally.
 For example, if you applied for an H-1B, your case might have gone into administrative processing because the consulate needed additional information from /about your employer.
 However, just because the consular officer didn’t ask you for any additional information at the interview, does not mean the consulate will not need any additional information or documentation later on.

 Administrative processing has no concept of time as we know it.
 We often use the Black Hole in space as an analogy to talk about administrative processing for a reason.
-To the person stuck in administrative processing, it can feel like their case is in a black hole.
+To the person stuck in administrative processing, it can feel like their case is in some unreachable place.
 Neither the lawyer, employer, nor the consulate can give you a straight answer.
 They can’t tell you how long this is going to take or what’s going on.
 You’re not even sure the consulate knows what’s happening.
-It’s a crazy time.
+It’s a crazy time, I know.

 You should know that most administrative processing cases work themselves out, and many people receive their visas after a short time.
 Others, will be stuck for many many months with no end in sight.
 That’s just the reality of it.
 When we struggle in life, we often look for a glimmer of light at the end of the tunnel to keep us going.
 Unfortunately, much of your time spent in administrative processing, especially if it drags on for many months, will not offer a single speck of light in the distance.
 However, if the consulate sends you an email asking for further information or documentation, that is a glimmer of light.
 So don’t panic.
 Respond timely.

-There’s an important distinction in our analogy between a Black Hole in space and administrative processing.
-What goes into a black hole doesn’t come back out.
+There’s an important distinction in our analogy between a Black Hole and administrative processing.
+What goes into a Black Hole doesn’t come back out.
 However, what goes into administrative processing, will come back out, eventually.

 Sunil C. Patel is an experienced immigration attorney and himself a first-generation immigrant.
 Formerly a managing attorney with a multinational immigration and corporate law firm, he now focuses his practice exclusively in immigration law at his own law firm, Sunil C. Patel Immigration Law, LLC.
 To discuss your case with Attorney Sunil, please schedule a consultation.